stevebutler11/DSD-Microcontrollers/course notes/lecture notes.md

 <a id="week3"></a>

-## Week 3 - Timers, timer interrupts, SPI
+## Session 3 - Timers, timer interrupts, SPI

 This session will talk about the timer peripheral, how to set up timer interrupts, ISRs (Interrupt Service Routines) and the SPI peripheral.
 Below is the main code for this session with some comments attached from the lecture.
 In short, the code sets up an SPI channel with an external DAC (Digital to Analogue Converter, a device that you send digital information, and it the converts that to an analogue voltage for communication to something like a speaker for instance).
 It then sets up a timer interrupt that interrupts at precisely 40KHz (40,000/s), that when the ISR is entered, a new SPI transaction is sent to the DAC.
 The consequence should be a pure tone coming from the speaker.